-9. In-person conversational skills
+9. Has in-person conversational skills

 Brand ambassadors’ role isn’t limited to online advocacy – they represent your brand offline as well, at trade shows and other events.
 Thus, they must be talented at the art of in-person communication.
 Rather than following a script, brand ambassadors must hold organic, one-on-one conversations tailored to each individual they talk to, detailing why they love your products.

 Ambassadors must always be ready to strike up a dynamic, personal conversation with whomever they meet.
 They must also be able to relate to any person they meet, in any situation, and talk to them about how your brand’s products will benefit them as an individual.
 They must be able to think on their feet, and keep their conversations casual yet professional.
-In other words, they must be skilled, outgoing communicators!
+In other words, they must be skilled, outgoing communicators.

-10. Talent for relationship-building
+10. Has a talent for relationship-building

 Brand ambassadors prioritize building strong, long-lasting relationships with customers and potential customers.
 They know how to connect with others on an intimate level, and know that fostering these deep connections with your brand is far more important than securing sales.
 They work to build a community around your brand, made up of loyal customers who are also willing to share your brand with others.

-So, the people you choose as your ambassadors must be skilled at making connections with others.
+So the people you choose as your ambassadors must be skilled at making connections with others.
 With these relationship-building skills, ambassadors will convince people to be your repeat customers out of trust, rather than by pushing a product.

 Bumble ambassador Michelle (@michellekhajeh) holds a branded community-building event.